pirateking92/teamtarot/README.md

-<h1>Team Tarot</h1>
+<h1>Cassandra</h1>

-Welcome to the README for Team Tarot, you're new favourite fortune teller
+Welcome to the README for Cassandra, you're new favourite fortune teller from Team Tarot

-This repo contains the codebase for the Tarot Card Reading Application made by Team Tarot (Alannah Lawlor, Josh Day, Fara Ifaturoti, Oli Kelly, Giandomenico Loparco and Matt Doyle).
+This repo contains the codebase for Cassandra, the Tarot Card Reading Application made by Team Tarot (Alannah Lawlor, Josh Day, Fara Ifaturoti, Oli Kelly, Giandomenico Loparco and Matt Doyle).